 We will be compensated either by the lender, or by you as the borrower, but not by both.
-We are compensated equally by all lenders that we work with.
 Our compensation is the same, regardless of the loan terms (FHA or Conventional, fixed rate or adjustable rate, 15 year or 30 year term, for example).

 Our recommendation to use a specific lender is made based on our professional opinion that the lender’s offer is in your best interest.
 Because we are not paid if you do not finish your loan with us, we only make money if you do your loan.
 If you are not sure about taking out a mortgage, you should seek the advice of a housing counselor.
 You can find a list of counselors in Texas on the federal Department of Housing and Urban Development website.

 Our compensation is a percent of the loan amount, and is capped at a maximum compensation per loan.
-We are paid the same on a loan of $250,000 as we are on a loan of $400,000, for example.
+We are paid less than the federally permitted maximum compensation for brokers, for a loan of $300,000.

 Our lenders allow us to modify our lender-paid compensation every 3 months (90 days).
 We will not modify our compensation on your loan after our lender sends their Loan Estimate, because we are not permitted by law to do so, unless it is for the purpose of reducing our compensation.